Commitment to Academic Excellence

 As students progress through the Middle Grades, they take facts learned and place them in an understandable manner, developing skills to process more abstract thoughts as knowledge is acquired.
 Emphasis is placed on using facts to create proper sentences, define terms and eliminate uncertainty; and detect fallacies.
 Students are equipped to debate, construct and critique valid arguments; recognize logical fallacies, identify critical underlying assumptions, and further develop reasoning skills.

 In Upper Grades, students place acquired knowledge and skills in the creation and expression of personal ideas and begin to formulate worldviews.
 Students take positions on issues and develop consistent arguments using cogent, articulate, and persuasive communication.
-High school students are required to take and pass courses necessary to meet Georgia Graduation Requirements for a High School Diploma.
+High school students are required to take and pass courses necessary to meet South Carolina Graduation Requirements for a High School Diploma.

 The Education Program at Royal Holloway School of the Arts is designed to promote success.
 Students set goals based upon data from school-derived and standardized assessments.
 Student-led conferences are held each reporting quarter, allowing students to discuss with their educators and families strategies for success.